Marla Wolf

 What advice would you give to young women entering your industry?

-I often tell young women—and students just starting out—not to stress about having it all figured out at 18, 19, or 20.
-Find a job, any job, and do it well.
+I often tell young professionals not to stress about having it all figured out at 18, 19, or 20.
+Find a job and do it well.
 Through experience, you’ll discover what you enjoy, what you’re good at, and what you don’t want to do.
 Then move to the next opportunity and repeat the process.
 Give yourself grace—most of us don’t have a clear path from the start, and that’s okay.
+No matter the role, commit to doing it exceptionally, because every experience teaches you something and opens doors to the next opportunity.
+Don’t let anxiety freeze you—take action, follow your path, and focus on finding joy in the work.
+The rest will follow.

 What are the biggest challenges or opportunities in your field right now?